 The Acer Chromebook Spin 713 has all the bells and whistles you would expect from a budget gaming laptop, not just a Chromebook.
 It has a 13.5-inch 2256 x 1504 touchscreen, a 128GB NVMe SSD, a 10th-gen Intel Core i5-10210U processor, and 8GB LPDDR4 RAM.
 These are pretty beefy specifications for a device of which competitors can frequently feature eMMC storage and much, much weaker chipsets.
 If that’s not enough, you can bump that up to a Core i7, 16GB of RAM, and a 256GB SSD.
 A bit overkill for a Chromebook?
 Maybe.

 If you think you’re going to be using Linux applications a lot or think you’re going to want the best of the best in terms of performance when it comes to all of your web-based applications, then the Acer Chromebook Spin 713 is probably the best overall Chromebook that money can buy today.
 Oh, and it’s Project Athena certified, meaning Intel says it has good performance and good battery life.

 Best detachable Chromebook: Lenovo Chromebook Duet

-Detachable laptops differ from 2-in-1s, in that you can entirely remove them from their keyboard and use them entirely as a tablet.
+Detachable laptops differ from 2-in-1’s, wherein you can entirely remove them from their keyboard and use them as a tablet.
 They tend to be a lot less bulky, although they may compromise on specifications as a result.
 The Lenovo Chromebook Duet is one of the best detachable Chromebooks on the market, though it features a MediaTek Helio P60T, 4GB of LPDDR4 RAM, and 64GB of eMMC storage.
-It’s a full HD screen too, so it’s a perfect media streaming machine when it’s engaged in tablet mode.
+It has a full HD screen too, so it’s a perfect media streaming machine when it’s engaged in tablet mode.